cosmos/cosmos-sdk/docs/architecture/adr-060-baseapp++.md

 We will define an implementation of `Mempool[T MempoolTx]` that will cover a majority of application use cases.
 Namely, it will prioritize transactions by priority and transaction sender, allowing for multiple prioritized transactions from the same sender.
-The mempool will be defined as a wrapper around a B+Tree with additional indexes used to handle multi-dimensional indexing/prioritizing.
+The mempool will be defined as a wrapper around a simple priority queue using a max binary heap, along with additional indexes/metadata to store senders and their nonces.

+Transaction reaping will essentially happen via a two-phase approach:

+1. Reap one or more transactions from the priority queue and collect them into a buffer.
+2. For each transaction in the buffer, ensure it does not violate any nonce predicates.
+3. Continue reaping until the desired number of valid transactions have been selected.
+4. Re-insert any transactions remaining in the buffer.

 ```go
 type PriorityMempool[T MempoolTx] struct {